Rh Negative Pregnant Women and the RhoGAM Shot

 Reasons for Blood Donation Decline

-The impact of the COVID-19 pandemic on blood donation has been felt worldwide.
-The World Health Organization (WHO) has reported that many countries are experiencing blood shortages, which could have serious implications for patients who rely on blood transfusions for life-saving treatments.
+Global Blood Shortages: The impact of the pandemic on blood donation has been global, with the World Health Organization (WHO) reporting shortages across many countries.
+These shortages pose significant risks for patients dependent on transfusions for life-saving treatments.

 Liver Issues and Transfusions